MatteoPardi/Entropy-FFA/Methods.md

 ## Model Training

 Stochastic gradient descent (SGD) with momentum is used as optimizer.
 As stopping criterium, we fix the number of epochs.
-For each experiment, hyperparameters defining SGD (learning rate $\eta$, momentum $\alpha$, number of epochs $N_{EP}$) have been selected performing a manual screening.
+For each experiment, hyperparameters defining SGD (learning rate $\eta$, momentum $\alpha$, number of epochs $N_{ep}$) have been selected performing a manual screening.
 In double moon and noisy double moon experiment, a learning rate annealing schedule is used, since during the manual screening we noticed that in this way faster and better trainings were obtained.
-An exponentially decaying schedule is used: $\eta$ goes from a bigger value $\eta_\mathrm{hot}$ to a smaller one $\eta_\mathrm{cold}$ in $N_{EP}$ epochs.
+An exponentially decaying schedule is used: $\eta$ goes from a bigger value $\eta_\mathrm{hot}$ to a smaller one $\eta_\mathrm{cold}$ in $N_{ep}$ epochs.

 ## Model Selection

 For FFA models, model selection is performed on *weight decay* $\lambda$, while for FFA+Entropy models on ($\lambda, T, s$), where $T$ is the *temperature* and $s$ the *kernel scale*.
 For details about ranges of hyperparameters explored, please refer to the jupyter notebooks dedicated to the experiments.

 A simple hold-out training/validation is used.
-For each set of hyperparameters explored, accuracy's mean and std over $N_\mathrm{TRIALS}$ trials is computed, and the final model is the one with greater mean accuracy.
-In double moon and noisy double moon experiments, we set $N_\mathrm{TRIALS} = 3$ (trainings are fast, we can afford it), while in MNIST $N_\mathrm{TRIALS} = 1$.
+For each set of hyperparameters explored, accuracy's mean and std over $N_\mathrm{trials}$ trials is computed, and the final model is the one with greater mean accuracy.
+In double moon and noisy double moon experiments, we set $N_\mathrm{trials} = 3$ (trainings are fast, we can afford it), while in MNIST $N_\mathrm{trials} = 1$.

 ## Model Assessment